Call Me Lottie – by Chris Green

 ‘Yes ma’am,’ I say.
 ‘I was in the security services back in the day.’

 Maybe I should have mentioned my financial position before, or perhaps you’ve guessed.
 I’m a little strapped for cash at the moment.
 I had to sell a diamond ring last week to pay the rent on the flat in Compton Mews.
 The big worry for me is that Dwayne might spend all his money before our divorce comes through.
-The Aston Martin that is parked round the side of the house can’t have been cheap.
-There’s also the danger that when his judgement is impaired by the psychoactive properties of his life saving drugs, he might lose it in a dodgy deal.
+The Aston Martin that is parked around the side of the house can’t have been cheap.
+There’s also the danger that when his judgement is impaired by the psychoactive properties of his life-saving drugs, he might lose it in a dodgy deal.
 He has made his money doing dodgy deals, buying and selling dodgy businesses.
-By definition wheeling and dealing in this way is a risky enterprise.
+By definition, wheeling and dealing in this way is a risky enterprise.
 He’s certain to fall foul of the law one of these days.
-To live outside the law you must be honest and no-one could ever accuse Dwayne Crenshaw of being honest.
+To live outside the law, you must be honest and no-one could ever accuse Dwayne Crenshaw of being honest.

 ‘All businesses are untrustworthy,’ Dwayne was fond of saying.
-‘What’s the difference between selling established ones and selling less established ones or even bogus ones?
+‘What’s the difference between selling established ones and selling less established ones, or even bogus ones?
 Nothing.
-No-one is up front these days.
+No-one is upfront these days.
 They all make up the figures.
 Where do you think we would be if people suddenly started telling the truth?’

 ‘I stand corrected, Mrs C ….
 Lottie.
 You were right.
 Dwayne Crenshaw was huge, worldwide.
-Or at least his alter ego Dean Cosmos was.
-Thirty one consecutive top ten hits in the UK, and six number ones on the Billboard chart.
+Or at least his alter ego Dean Callisto was.
+Thirty-one consecutive top ten hits in the UK, and six number ones on the Billboard chart.
 Life On Jupiter was a minor hit compared to Sex Machine or Descent Into Madness.
 Not to mention Dean’s collaboration with the legendary George Toot.
 I can’t imagine how I overlooked him.
 Well, actually I can.
 You didn’t tell me that Dwayne changed his name, did you?’

 ‘Did you manage to find what Dwayne Crenshaw has been up to recently?’
 Lottie asks.

 ‘Aha!’
 I say.
-‘All the sites seem to suggest that Dean Cosmos …… alias Dwayne Crenshaw is living in New York with his new wife, Tara.
+‘All the sites seem to suggest that Dean Callisto …… alias Dwayne Crenshaw is living in New York with his new wife, Tara.
 She is seventeen, according to the whatsheuptonow.com site.
 He’s working on a new album and is planning a comeback tour later in the year.

 ‘Yes, Lottie.
-Do you think the person living in the house in Bougainvillea Heights that I’m watching may not be your husband.
+Do you think the person living in the house in Bougainvillea Heights that I’m watching may not be your husband?
 Could he be an impostor? …….
 Or is there something you are not telling me?’

 ‘OK.
 You’ve called my bluff on that one,’ I say.
 ‘What did you really find out?’